 Changing this mindset is down to each and every one of us, but the more we can talk about it, the easier it is to break down the taboos and stigma that prevent a lot of people from testing and drives their fears, as well as ending the transmission and ultimately the epidemic.

 If you #KnowYourStatus you are not only helping yourself but also protecting others.
 You can go to a sexual health clinic or choose to test yourself at home, on your own terms.
-With BioSURE you can know your HIV status in minutes with a simple prick, suck and a poke.
-Taking control is in your power.
+With BioSure you can know your HIV status in minutes.
+Taking Control Of You is in your power.

 Click Here To Buy your OraQuick HIV Self Test and #TakeControlOfYou